-- g) Any other duty approved by the authority, or any other duty of a class so approved, undertaken for the purpose of, or in connection with, the discharge of the functions of the authority or of any of its committees - h) Attendance by a Councillor at a meeting involving the Chief Officer or his/her representative at a local government office or site within the Authority's area, called at the prior request of the Chief Officer or his/her representative, in connection with the functions of the Council. - i) Site Meetings convened by the Chief Executive as a consequence of a decision by the Council, the Executive Board or a Committee of the Council. - j) Meetings of Joint Liaison Committees - k) Where a Councillor is formally authorised in accordance with the authority's decision making procedures for the purpose of and in connection with the discharge of the functions of the Council, to attend a conference, take part in a visit, join a deputation or attend a course not on the approved list as the official representative of the Council, then that decision in sending the Councillor shall automatically designate the duty undertaken as an "approved duty" - Attendance at meetings of the Shadow Executive Board convened by the Chief Executive - m) Attendance by a Councillor at Meetings of outside bodies to which the Councillor has been formally appointed or nominated by the Council. - n) Inclusion on the list of approved duties does not necessarily preclude payment for attendance by other bodies (other than for the Leader, Deputy Leader or an Executive Board Member who is in receipt of a Senior Salary), and nominated Councillors eligible under schemes operated by such bodies may claim in accordance with any such schemes. (claims for travelling and subsistence allowances should not be made to outside bodies and the Council for the same duties.)
+- g) Any other duty approved by the authority, or any other duty of a class so approved, undertaken for the purpose of, or in connection with, the discharge of the functions of the authority or of any of its committees - h) Attendance by a Councillor at a meeting involving the Chief Officer or his/her representative at a local government office or site within the Authority's area, called at the prior request of the Chief Officer or his/her representative, in connection with the functions of the Council. - i) Site Meetings convened by the Chief Executive as a consequence of a decision by the Council, the Executive Board or a Committee of the Council. - j) Meetings of Joint Liaison Committees - k) Where a Councillor is formally authorised in accordance with the authority's decision making procedures for the purpose of and in connection with the discharge of the functions of the Council, to attend a conference, take part in a visit, join a deputation or attend a course not on the approved list as the official representative of the Council, then that decision in sending the Councillor shall automatically designate the duty undertaken as an "approved duty" - I) Attendance at meetings of the Shadow Executive Board convened by the Chief Executive - m) Attendance by a Councillor at Meetings of outside bodies to which the Councillor has been formally appointed or nominated by the Council. - n) Attendance by the Chair of Council, Leader and Deputy Leader of the Opposition and the relevant Scrutiny Committee Chair at meetings of the Executive Board. - Attendance by a Councillor at meetings or events to which the Councillor has been formally appointed or nominated by the Council in a Champion or Ambassador role. - p) Inclusion on the list of approved duties does not necessarily preclude payment for attendance by other bodies (other than for the Leader, Deputy Leader or an Executive Board Member who is in receipt of a Senior Salary), and nominated Councillors eligible under schemes operated by such bodies may claim in accordance with any such schemes.

+(claims for travelling and subsistence allowances should not be made to outside bodies and the Council for the same duties.)